|

 Persecution and habitat loss due to human encroachment have led to a

 decline in the range of this bear.
-In Peru it is hunted for its meat and fur,
+In Peru spectacled bear is hunted for its meat and fur,

 and population fragmentation, resulting in the isolation of individuals,